Sathwik-07/SRMS/README.md

-The "Student Report Management System" project is a Java program that allows users to manage and generate reports for student information.
+This "Student Report Management System" project is a Java program that allows users to manage and generate reports for student information.
 Here's an explanation of the code:

 The program uses the Java Scanner class to read user input from the console.